chesterroh/mnist/README.md

 - code refactored to have more succinct structure / gainged 97% with mnist A~J data, not digit data

-- (AI) Batch normalization from-scratch implementation ==> reference point is at: http://r2rt.com/implementing-batch-normalization-in-tensorflow.html
+- (AI:DONE) Batch normalization from-scratch implementation
+  ==> reference point is at: http://r2rt.com/implementing-batch-normalization-in-tensorflow.html

 - (AI) model save/restore
-- (AI) BN inference after saved model restore + refactoring to inference/train/test module based on TF tutorial
+- (AI) BN inference after saved model restore + I SHOULD test the model with 'is_training=False'

+- (AI:DONE) refactoring to inference/train/test module based on TF tutorial

 # May 12